Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Reduces the risk of internally rotating the hips and putting a strainful sway in the low back by having the foot further away from the body

-Reclined Tree Pose with blanket
+9. Reclined Tree Pose With a Blanket

 Why it helps: